sc420/pygame-rl/README.md

 ## Running

-To test the RL environment with a random agent, run `test_env.py`.
+To test the reinforcement learning environment with the random agent, run `test_env.py`.

 To test the renderer, run `test_renderer.py`.
 Press the arrow keys to control the player 1.
 Press key `1` to make the player 1 has ball; Press key `2` to take the ball away from the player 1.